puppylinux-woof-CE/Pkg/README.md

  repo-file-list|rfl         list all available repository files repo-convert|rc FILE       convert repo files to pre/post Woof format

- add-repo                   add a PPA, Ubuntu, Debian or Slackware repo rm-repo                    remove an installed repo dir2repo                   create a Puppy repo from a directory of packages add-source                 add a Puppy repo (needs repo file in ~/.packages/) update-sources             update the list of available repos
+ add-repo                   add a Pkg, PPA, Ubuntu, Debian or Slackware repo rm-repo                    remove a user-installed repo dir2repo                   create a Puppy repo from a directory of packages add-source                 add a Puppy repo (needs repo file in ~/.packages/) update-sources             update the list of available repos